preciofishbone/OmniaDocsG2/admin-settings/app-features-610/index.rst

 .. image:: app-settings-settings-template-new.png

 First select Profile and then select Template for the profile.
-(Available templates depend on the profle chosen).
+(Available templates depend on the profile chosen).